Alcohol and Substance Abuse Policies and Prevention

 The Equity in Athletics Disclosure Act (EADA) requires that any coeducational institution of higher education that has an intercollegiate athletic program and participates in federal student aid programs prepare an annual report on athletic participation rates, staffing, and revenues and expenses, by men's and women's teams.

-Assistant Athletic Director/Business Administration
+Associate Athletic Director/Business Administration

 San Diego State University

 The following information is provided pursuant to CA Assembly Bill No. 2079.